aneesh3108/AeroRIT/README.md

 A New Hyperspectral Scene for Semantic Segmentation
 <img src="image_rgb.jpg" width="512">

-## Scene information

-Scene information coming soon.
+This scene was captured via Headwall Photonics Micro Hy-perspec E-Series CMOS sensor at an altitude of approximately 5,000 feat (0.4m GSD).
+The semantic map pixels were labelled with ENVI 4.8.2, using individual hyperspectral signatures and the geo-registered RGB images as references.

 The scene images can be found [here](https://drive.google.com/drive/folders/1_eenUjORT25wOqAMvgp0x0v21vGZQUSH?usp=sharing).
-The Google directory contains four files:
+The directory contains four files:
 1. image_rgb - The RGB rectified hyperspectral scene.
 2. image_hsi_radiance - Radiance calibrated hyperspectral scene sampled at every 10th band (400nm, 410nm, 420nm, ..
 900nm).
-3. image_hsi_reflectance - Reflectance calibrated hyperspectral scene sampled at every 10th band (400nm, 410nm, 420nm, ..
-900nm).
+3. image_hsi_reflectance - Reflectance calibrated hyperspectral scene sampled at every 10th band.
 4. image_labels - Semantic labels for the entire AeroCampus scene.

+Note: The above files only contain every 10th band from 400nm to 900nm.
+You can request for the full size versions of both radiance and reflectance via an [email](mailto:aneesh.rangnekar@mail.rit.edu?subject=[GitHub]%20AeroCampus%20Full%20Version) to the corresponding author.

 ## Codebase
 Basic code API coming soon.